 - Arrange for transportation or storage of purchased products.

-What Every Farm Product Buyer or Purchasing Agent Should Know
+Skills Needed to be a Farm Product Buyer or Purchasing Agent

-These are the skills Farm Product Buyers and Purchasing Agents say are the most useful in their careers:
+Below is a list of the skills most Farm Product Buyers and Purchasing Agents say are important on the job.

 Speaking: Talking to others to convey information effectively.